uqlibrary/technology-training/Git/GitHub/GitHub_intro.md

 ### Navigating GitHub Online

 #### How to explore GitHub
+GitHub can be quite intimidating the first time you come across it.
+Let's break things down a bit.

 You can search for repositories in a search engine, or on https://github.com/

 For example, if you search for **spotify artists analysis** on GitHub you can see many projects relating to spotify.